Portrait: Historical portraiture

 Most early representations that are clearly intended to show an individual are of rulers, and tend to follow idealizing artistic conventions, rather than the individual features of the subject's body, although when there is no other evidence as to the ruler's appearance the degree of idealization may be hard to assess.
-Nonetheless, many subjects, such as Akhenaten and some other Egyptian kings, may be recognised by their distinctive features.
+Nonetheless, many subjects, such as Akhenaten and some other Egyptian pharaohs, may be recognised by their distinctive features.
 The 28 surviving rather small statues of Gudea, ruler of Lagash in Sumer between c.
 2144-2124 BC, show a consistent appearance with some individuality, although it is sometimes disputed that these count as portraits.

 Some of the earliest surviving painted portraits of people who were not rulers are the Greco-Roman funeral portraits that survived in the dry climate of Egypt's Faiyum district.
 These are almost the only paintings from the classical world that have survived, apart from frescos, although many sculptures and portraits on coins have fared better.
 Although the appearance of the figures differs considerably, they are considerably idealized, and all show relatively young people, making it uncertain whether they were painted from life.